-Over the years Durham College has also strived to offer students increased opportunities to unique educational pathways.
+Over the years, DC has strived to offer students increased opportunities to unique educational pathways.
 Strong partnerships existed with York and Trent universities for years, eventually leading to the establishment of the Durham University Centre in 1996, which enabled Durham Region residents to take university courses here at home.
 In 2003, the University of Ontario Institute of Technology (UOIT) opened its doors at the college’s Oshawa campus.
-With the addition of UOIT as a campus educational partner, Durham College students had an even richer campus experience.
-Students had access to new academic options, such as unique bridging programs that allowed students in particular areas of study to move from college to university in pursuit of their educational and career goals.
+With the addition of UOIT as a campus educational partner, DC students had an even richer campus experience.
+With access to new academic options, such as unique bridging programs, students in particular areas of study could move from college to university in pursuit of their educational and career goals.

-September 2007 marked the beginning of another milestone year, as Durham College arrived at its 40th anniversary.
-A year of celebrations was kicked off with the City of Oshawa proclaiming September 18 as Durham College Day, while the unveiling of an Alumni Wall of Distinction in October and Homecoming weekend in May also marked four decades of post-secondary excellence.
+September 2007 marked the beginning of another milestone year as DC arrived at its 40th anniversary.
+A year of celebrations kicked off with the City of Oshawa proclaiming September 18 as Durham College Day, while the unveiling of an Alumni Wall of Distinction in the Gordon Willey building in October and Homecoming weekend in May also marked four decades of post-secondary excellence.

-On May 16, 2008, Don Lovisa was named interim president of Durham College and was formally appointed president on January 1, 2009.
+On May 16, 2008, Don Lovisa was named interim president of DC and was formally appointed president on January 1, 2009.

 The college’s enrolment grew to more than 7,100 students in full-time studies, thousands more in part-time studies and 1,400 apprentices.
-At this time Durham College offered more than 100 full-time programs, in high-demand areas.
+At this time, DC offered more than 100 full-time programs in high-demand areas.

-On December 8, 2009, Durham College celebrated the grand opening of Phase 1 of the Whitby campus expansion.
-The initial phase of the planned 30 million three-phase expansion project includes a second storey addition that houses new classrooms and labs; and Incubation Centre, developed in partnership with the Durham Strategic Energy Alliance; and living lab environments in areas including solar water heating, solar cell systems, wind turbines and geothermal technology systems.
+On December 8, 2009, the college celebrated the grand opening of Phase 1 of the Whitby campus expansion.
+The initial phase of the expansion project included a second-storey addition that houses new classrooms and labs; the Incubation Centre, developed in partnership with the Durham Strategic Energy Alliance; and living lab environments in areas including solar water heating, solar cell systems, wind turbines and geothermal technology systems.

 2010 to now